The 3D Audio and Applied Acoustics (3D3A) Laboratory at Princeton University

 (Filmmaker: Mike Wood)

-Note: If you are using a recent Apple MacBook to view this video you may not be able to hear the 3D demos in this video in 3D due to a known problem in the MacBook design (related to the location of the internal "woofer") that creates a strong Left-Right imbalance in the audio, which could not be compensated for while creating the 3D audio for this video.
+Note: If you are using certain Apple MacBook Pro models to view this video you may not be able to hear the 3D demos in this video in 3D due to a known problem in the MacBook design (related to the location of the internal "woofer") that creates a strong Left-Right imbalance in the audio, which could not be compensated for while creating the 3D audio for this video.